walaj/carreview/manuscript.md

 - The most prevalent cancer-specific mutations are not presented on common HLA alleles.
 This may in part be due to early immune-based negative selective pressure that allows only those driver alterations that are not immunogenic to be presented [@pubmed:32256484].
 For instance, an attempt to find neo-antigens that bind to known driver mutations yieled a frequency of < 3% for any given HLA type[@pubmed:28231819].
 - HLA alleles are highly polymorphic -- across the 3 HLA Class I alleles (A, B, C) there are over 13,000 alleles [@pubmed:24894089].
 - Note that CD19, which is the most targeted and first approved target, is widely expressed on all B-cells.
 The toxicity is predicatable: B-cell aplasia, which can be tolerated with IVIG etc.
 - The target should be stable, and this become more difficult with more unstable genomes that can escape by losing expression of the target.
 For instace, the most common escape for CD19-directed thearpy is trunacting mutations and copy-number changes leading to LOH[@pubmed:30275569].
+Notably though, these mutations were largely truncating, not completly deleting.
+"This is because CD19 is necessaary for function of the BCR complex, which is necessary for B cell differentiation and survival".
+Genes that are easily changed through epigenetic means, as opposed to having to have mutations or copy-loss, are more prone to be escaped[@pubmed:31221182].
+-

 ## Therapeutic strategies

 #### Expanding targets

-- PC CAR-T
+###### PC CAR-T

+###### CARs with two targets
+- Combined expression of CD-19 and CD-123 targeting CARs against B-cell leukemia was effective in a mouse model at preventing a CD19- relapse (~400 citations)[@pubmed:27571406].
+- Dual targeting This was also employed in a phase 1 targeting R/R B-ALL / LBCL, this stime using a CD19-22.BB.z-CAR consiting of a single molecule with two scFvs engineered in a loop[@pubmed:34312556].
+- Dual targeting ***

 #### Modifying the TME
 - ARMORED CARS

 #### Different effector cells
 - NK therapy

 ## Production